FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***
 ![P4:sketch](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Sketch2.JPG)
 **\*\*\*What are some things these sketches raise as questions?
-What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+What do you need to physically prototype to understand how to anwer those questions?\*\*\*** <br />
 Through the sketch, I noticed a few questions.
 The first one is where to place the buttons - attach or detach from the bottle, if attached, on the side or at the front?
 Another question is how to ensure users understand the relationship between the bottles and the display.
 That being said, the display needs to be placed near the bottles so users can readily know that they are related.
-Also, to convey to users that their interactions with "both" bottles are connected to the display, I need to prototype the display being placed in between the buttons.
+Also, to convey to users that their interactions with "both" bottles are connected to the display, I need to prototype the display being placed in between the buttons. <br />
-**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** I decided to integrate the third display design which has a display on top of both buttons to clearly di **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** <br />
+I decided to integrate the third display design which has a display on top of both buttons to clearly di **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)